 - If the Board Policy “Restrict column WIP limit violation” is enabled for a Board, then you can’t move a card to any column, which has already exceeded the set column WIP limit (maximum WIP limit).

 - You can’t move a blocked card.
 You need to first unblock it to move it further.

 - You can’t move a card if you have Reader access on that Board or at the Admin level.

-- If you are a Shared Resource on a Board, then you can only move a card, which you are assigned to.
+- If you are a Shared Resource on a Board, then you can only move a card, to which you are assigned.
 You can’t add, modify, delete or move any other cards on the same Board.